Mikes' bats come alive in 12-3 win over Rockets

-CARMICHAELS -- The first game of the Section 1-A series between Jefferson-Morgan and Carmichaels Monday produced a combined three runs and seven hits.
+CARMICHAELS — The first game of the Section 1-A series between Jefferson-Morgan and Carmichaels on March 27 produced a combined three runs and seven hits.

-The second game of the home-and-home series Tuesday afternoon at Carmichaels had a different outcome with the Mikes belting out 13 hits for a 12-3 victory against the visiting Rockets.
+The second game of the home-and-home series on March 28 at Carmichaels had a different outcome with the Mikes belting out 13 hits for a 12-3 victory against the visiting Rockets.

 Carmichaels (2-0, 3-0) came out of the gate strong with three runs in its first at-bat after two outs.